ndegroot/notes/docs/blog/Publish your Obsidian note.md

 # Publish your Obsidian note

-Using the great template based on mkdocs https://github.com/jobindj/obsidian-publish-mkdocs it's easy to publish your notes.
+Using a nice [template based on mkdocs](https://github.com/jobindj/obsidian-publish-mkdocs) it's easy to publish your notes.
 It uses GitHub, so it's a little developer oriented, but it's not that complex.
+## How does it work?
+Developers use a tool named _git_ to secure and share code and data.
+They put  it on a folder and using git they create a _repository_ on their computer or they start from an existing repository hosted somewhere - or create a _repo_ there - and _clone_ (that is a special form of copy) it on a local device.
+This system is used here to sync a folder inside your Obsidian tree to a remote repository youe create on a free service GitHub which automatically publishes the content on connected _GitHub pages_.
+Sound complicated but you only have to do your part.

-# What you need to do
+## What you need to do
 - Follow the directions above
-- Create your free GitHub account
+- Create your free GitHub account if needed
 - Install a git tool and learn a little about git [here](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) you can skip step 5, 8 and 9
 - (in short:
-  inside your new Obsidian folder (= your local repo):
+  inside your new Obsidian folder (= your local repository):
 	  - git add . (collect your changes)
 	  - git commit -m "update" (or use other text)
 	  - git push (send you changes to your GitHub repo)